 I am a clinical social worker and member of the Ordre Des Travailleuses Sociales.
-I received both my Bachelor and Masters of Social Work from McGill University, and began my social work career in cancer care in a large city hospital - thereby working with patients who are dealing with feelings of loss, grief, bereavement and anticipatory grief.
-This sparked an interest, and I began to learn more in the area of loss and bereavement.
+I received my Bachelor’s and Master’s Degrees in Social Work from McGill University.
+I began my social work career in cancer care in a large city hospital, working with patients dealing with feelings of loss, grief, bereavement, and anticipatory grief.
+This sparked my interest, and I began to learn more about loss and bereavement.
 I then met and took seminars with Dawn Cruchet, who got me involved in the Good Grief Workshop for Children and Teens.
-That first experience as a facilitator for the Good Grief Workshop had me hooked to the cause!
+That first experience as a Good Grief Workshop facilitator hooked me to the cause!
 Even though I felt that, in comparison to these children, my grief was insignificant, the experience taught me that no grief or loss is insignificant, and always has an impact on our lives.
-Year after year the workshop allows me an opportunity to commemorate my loved ones who have died.
-Upon Dawn’s retirement, Natalie Segall took over the reins of the Good Grief Workshop, and wanting a partnership in coordinating the Workshop, asked me to be co-coordinator.
+Year after year, the workshop allows me an opportunity to commemorate my loved ones who have died.
+Upon Dawn’s retirement, Natalie Segall took over the reins of the Good Grief Workshop and, wanting a partnership in coordinating the Workshop, asked me to be co-coordinator.
 With the success of the Good Grief Workshop, Natalie and I began discussing our mutual desire to expand the availability and range of grief services offered, and so we created Good Grief Central.
-I am honored to be President of Good Grief Central, and look forward to being able to offer grief services and programs to those in need.
+I am honoured to be Co-Executive Director of Good Grief Central, and I look forward to being able to offer grief services and programs to those in need.